kaloklee/Interval_surv/README.md

 Interval censored models are not well-covered in the Stan manuel, despite its popularity in real-life applications.

-Two Weibull models are considered for this exercise as of September 25th, 2022.
+Initially, two Weibull models are considered for this exercise .
 A standard Weibull model can leverage the built-in Stan functions.
 A Weibull-Gamma model requires customized functions.

-I plan to add more models in the future.
+In a follow-up exercise I consider finite mixture models.
+For the Morrison and Schmittlein data at hand, these models are not necessary.
+I nevertheless share what I did as a way to summarize the finite mixture coding for future use.

 A noteworth point is that in the Stan code's generating quantities block, I consider both parameter uncertainty and process uncertainy.